sagarjadhav/marvy/readme.txt

 == Description ==

 Marvy is a free Wordpress theme.
 It's perfect for web agency business, corporate business, personal and parallax business portfolio, photography sites and freelancer.
-Is is responsive, clean, modern, flat and minimal.
+It is responsive, clean, modern, flat and minimal.

 * Mobile-first, Responsive Layout
 * Custom Colors